brdjns/cal/README.md

 ## Functions
 ```
+abs( expression )     -- returns the absolute value of expression
-sqrt( expression )    -- takes the square root of a number
+sqrt( expression )    -- returns the square root of expression
 ```

 ## Building